 Advisory Committee means the National Advisory Committee on Institutional Quality and Integrity.

-Branch campus means a location of an institution that meets the definition of branch campus in 34 CFR 600.2.

-Compliance report means a written report that the Department requires an agency to file to demonstrate that the agency has addressed deficiencies specified in a decision letter from the senior Department official or the Secretary
+Compliance report means a written report that the Department requires an agency to file to when that agency is found to be out of compliance to demonstrate that the agency has addressed deficiencies specified in a decision letter from the senior Department official or the Secretary.
+Compliance reports must be approved in order for the agency’s recognition to be granted or continued.
+Compliance reports must be reviewed by the Department and the Advisory Committee and approved by the senior department official to continue or grant, in the case of an award of initial award, the agency’s recognition.

-Correspondence education means:

-(1) Education provided through one or more courses by an institution under which the institution provides instructional materials, by mail or electronic transmission, including examinations on the materials, to students who are separated from the instructor.

-(2) Interaction between the instructor and the student is limited, is not regular and substantive, and is primarily initiated by the student.

-(3) Correspondence courses are typically self-paced.

-(4) Correspondence education is not distance education.

 Designated Federal Official means the Federal officer designated under section 10(f) of the Federal Advisory Committee Act, 5 U.S.C.
 Appdx.
 1.

-Direct assessment program means an instructional program that, in lieu of credit hours or clock hours as a measure of student learning, utilizes direct assessment of student learning, or recognizes the direct assessment of student learning by others, and meets the conditions of 34 CFR 668.10.
-For title IV, HEA purposes, the institution must obtain approval for the direct assessment program from the Secretary under 34 CFR 668.10(g) or (h) as applicable.
-As part of that approval, the accrediting agency must—
+Direct assessment program means an instructional program that, in lieu of credit hours or clock hours as a measure of student learning, utilizes direct assessment of student learning, or recognizes the direct assessment of student learning by others, if such assessment is consistent with the institution’s or program’s accreditation, and meets the conditions of 34 CFR 668.10.
+For title IV, HEA purposes, the institution must obtain approval from the Secretary for the direct assessment program the first time it is considered to be an eligible program.

+As part of the accrediting agency’s review, it must—

-(1) Evaluate the program(s) and include them in the institution's grant of accreditation or preaccreditation; and
+(1) Evaluate the program(s) based on the agency’s accreditation standards and criteria; and include them in the institution's grant of accreditation or preaccreditation; and

-(2) Review and approve the institution's claim of each direct assessment program's equivalence in terms of credit or clock hours.
+(2) Review and approve the institution's claim of each direct assessment program's equivalence in terms of credit or clock hours

-Distance education means education that uses one or more of the technologies listed in paragraphs (1) through (4) of this definition to deliver instruction to students who are separated from the instructor and to support regular and substantive interaction between the students and the instructor, either synchronously or asynchronously.
-The technologies may include—

-(1) The internet;

-(2) One-way and two-way transmissions through open broadcast, closed circuit, cable, microwave, broadband lines, fiber optics, satellite, or wireless communications devices;

-(3) Audio conferencing; or

-(4) Video cassettes, DVDs, and CD-ROMs, if the cassettes, DVDs, or CD-ROMs are used in a course in conjunction with any of the technologies listed in paragraphs (1) through (3) of this definition.

 Final accrediting action means a final determination by an accrediting agency regarding the accreditation or preaccreditation status of an institution or program.
-A final accrediting action is not appealable within the agency.

-Institution of higher education or institution means an educational institution that qualifies, or may qualify, as an eligible institution under 34 CFR part 600.
+A final accrediting action is the decision made by the agency, including at the conclusion of any appeals made available to the institution by the agency’s due process policies and procedures.

 Institutional accrediting agency means an agency that accredits institutions of higher education.

-Nationally recognized accrediting agency, nationally recognized agency, or recognized agency means an accrediting agency that the Secretary recognizes under this part.

-Preaccreditation means the status of public recognition that an accrediting agency grants to an institution or program for a limited period of time that signifies the agency has determined that the institution or program is progressing towards accreditation and is likely to attain accreditation before the expiration of that limited period of time.
+Monitoring report means a report that an agency is required to submit to the Department containing documentation that the agency is –

+(1) Implementing its current or corrected policies;

+(2) Compliant in practice but needs to provide additional documentation; or

+(3) Compliant in practice but needs to update its policies to conform with its practice.

 Program means a postsecondary educational program offered by an institution of higher education that leads to an academic or professional degree, certificate, or other recognized educational credential.

-Programmatic accrediting agency means an agency that accredits specific educational programs that prepare students for entry into a profession, occupation, or vocation.
+Programmatic accrediting agency means an agency that accredits specific educational programs, including those that prepare students in specific academic disciplines or for entry into a profession, occupation, or vocation.